oroinc/documentation/user_guide/activities/tasks/manage_tasks.rst

    * Add Comment

 .. image:: /user_guide/img/activities/ManageTasksTaskPage.png
-   :alt: Select one of the actions above
+   :alt: The actions you can perform on the task page

 4. If the :ref:`task flow <doc--workflows--task-flow>` is enabled, you can: